kirillesau/camunda-8-spring-example/README.md

 ````

 ## Implementation tips
-For this example, I am using the [camunda-community-hub](https://github.com/camunda-community-hub) approach as described [here](https://github.com/camunda-community-hub/spring-zeebe).

 ### Modify application.properties
 Fill the [application.properties](src/main/resources/application.properties)-File with your individual values.
 Client credentials can be generated in the Camunda 8 Console.
 See [Set up client connection credentials](https://docs.camunda.io/docs/guides/setup-client-connection-credentials/) for further information.
 ```properties